 How to Get Rid of Acne: Beat Your Blemishes Forever

 How do you get rid of acne?
-That is one of the biggest questions if you’re a sufferer.
+If you’re a sufferer, I’m almost certain that’s a question you find yourself asking over and over again.
 In fact, everyone who’s ever had a breakout (i.e., pretty much everyone) knows that acne is, at best, frustrating.
 At worst, it’s a damaging blow to your self-confidence.
-I’ve dealt with my own very severe bouts in the past, and I have vivid memories of talking from behind my hands or avoiding mirrors in a bid to make sure my skin wasn’t seen.
+I’ve dealt with severe bouts in the past and have vivid memories of talking from behind my hands or avoiding mirrors in a bid to ensure my skin wasn’t seen.

 Or as I’ve often asked myself, what doesn’t cause acne?
 There are so many triggers, from allergies to the wrong skincare regimen to just plain genetics.
 Even pollutant particles could be infiltrating your pores and causing breakouts, or burning the candle at both ends until your body and—in turn—skin freaks out.

 And it goes without saying that diet plays a part.
 There’s bad news for cheese lovers, as the American Academy of Dermatology says there may be a link between dairy and breakouts.
-Bread, coffee and sugar also get a bad rep amongst dermatologists, as they’re pro-inflammatory, so make your inflamed complexion worse.
-Instead, chow down on whole-food eats like protein and vegetables, and consume plenty of zinc, which is crucial to good cell function.
+Bread, coffee and sugar also get a bad rep amongst dermatologists, as they’re pro-inflammatory, so they make your inflamed complexion worse.
+Instead, chow down on whole foods like protein and vegetables, and consume plenty of zinc, which is crucial to good cell function.
 It’s easy to find this in supplement form.